sgmurphy/wordpress-plugins/wc-frontend-manager/readme.txt

 == Upgrade Notice ==

-= 6.7.11 =
+= 6.7.12 =
-* Enhanced – WordPress 6.5+ compatibility added
-* Enhanced – WooCommerce 8.9+ compatibility added
+* Enhanced – WooCommerce 9.0+ compatibility added
+* Enhanced – wcfm_get_customers_orders_stat() function to accurately calculate the total amount spent by vendors.
+This update resolves previous inaccuracies in displaying vendor-specific order statistics.
+* Fixed    – PHP Notice: Function ID was called incorrectly.
+Order properties should not be accessed directly.
+* Fixed    - Replaced strlen() with mb_strlen() to support UTF-8 characters for menu labels in store-manager dashboard.